mobify/mobify-code-style/css/sass-best-practices/readme.md

 }
 ```

 In some cases placeholder class can be named more general if it shares some general styles between different selectors.
-See the example of this case in the next section **Genuine Usecases**.
+See the example of this case in the next section [Genuine Usecases](#genuine-usecases).

 If modifier should be extended use the following name convention: